Reviewed April 2020

 For some women, the journey through menopause may feel like an emotional rollercoaster at times.
 There may be good, happy days when everything seems fine, but the next day you might feel dull and gloomy, or get upset over the smallest thing.
 You might think you’re depressed — but is it really depression?

 Low mood and depression are two different entities, despite sharing some symptoms.
-However, there is more to the term depression than simply feeling sad, and differentiating between the two and receiving a proper diagnosis is extremely important, as treatment differs.
+However, there is more to depression than simply feeling sad, and differentiating between the two and receiving a proper diagnosis is extremely important, as treatment differs.

 You might feel down or sad over a loss, or following an argument or any unfavourable incident, and this is a completely normal reaction to such circumstances.
 Generally, sadness only lasts for a limited time, and is proportional to the degree of loss or annoyance.

-Depression, however, includes a number of symptoms in addition to low mood, symptoms which last for at least to weeks.
+Depression, however, includes a number of symptoms in addition to low mood, symptoms which last for at least two weeks.
 The major symptoms of a depressive episode include depressed mood, low energy, and loss of interest in previously enjoyable activities.
 In addition, you might experience other symptoms such as difficulty falling asleep, loss of appetite, low self esteem with feelings of guilt and unworthiness, or even suicidal thoughts.

 Am I more at risk of depression during menopause?